 Unlike a lot of spice blends, this one actually varies pretty widely from one version to another.
 While most modern commercially sold mixes in the US include lavender, not all mixes in France do.
 It's actually not historically part of the mix.
 Many Americans associate Provence with lavender fields (including me!) so it's thought it was added to appeal to Americans.
 Some blends include fennel seed and some do not.
 My blend includes lavender because I feel like it's the key flavor to this spice mix but it does not include fennel.

 Herbs de Provence is relatively new to the culinary world and became popular after Julia Child starting showcasing French cooking on tv in the 1970s.
+Her book the Art of French Cooking and the show, introduces this spice as well as French cooking to America.

 The blend is aromatic, herbaceous, and fragrant.